Skip to main content

 4. Providing Information about a Carer

-The Local Authority has a common law and legal duty to safeguard the confidentiality of all personal information.
+The Local Authority has a duty to safeguard the confidentiality of personal information.

-As an employee of the Local Authority you are bound contractually to respect the confidentiality of any information that you may come into contact with.
-Under no circumstances should such information be divulged or passed to any persons or organisation in any form unless you have authorisation to do so.
+As an employee of the Local Authority, you are contractually bound to respect the confidentiality of any information that you may come into contact with.
+Unless there is an imminent risk of harm, such information should not be divulged or passed to any persons or organisation in any form unless you have authorisation to do so.

 All information sharing that takes place must be in line with data protection legislation (namely the UK General Data Protection Regulation and the Data Protection Act 2018) and local policy.

-Any unauthorised disclosure of confidential information may result in disciplinary action or individual prosecution under the Data Protection Act 2018.
+The unauthorised disclosure of confidential information may result in disciplinary action or civil liability under the Data Protection Act 2018, and knowing or reckless breaches may lead to criminal prosecution.

 5. Transferring a Contact